April is National Autism Awareness Month, a fitting time to think about the growing need for concern and awareness about autism.

 - Detoxifying Clay Baths.
 Added to bath water, these products claim to draw out chemical toxins, pollutants and heavy metals from the body, falsely offering “dramatic improvement” for autism symptoms.

-- Coconut kefir and other probiotic products.
-These marketed products claim to treat autism and gastrointestinal illnesses associated with autism.
-They have not been proven safe and effective for these advertised uses.
+- Various products, including raw camel milk and essential oils.
+These marketed products claim to treat autism or autism-related symptoms, but have not been proven safe and effective for these advertised uses.

 - Be suspicious of products that claim to treat a wide range of diseases.